 What are the Safety Precautions When Working on Live Circuits?

-Always turn off power before working on live circuits, and use appropriate personal protective equipment (PPE).
-Verify the absence of voltage using a multimeter or voltage tester before starting work.
+Always turn off power before working on live circuits and wear appropriate personal protective equipment (PPE).
+Before starting work, verify the absence of voltage using a multimeter or voltage tester.

-In the realm of electrical maintenance and repair, prioritizing safety is paramount.
-Electrocution, fires, and explosions pose significant risks when dealing with live circuits.
+Safety is paramount in electrical maintenance and repair.
+Electrocution, fires, and explosions pose significant risks when working with live circuits.

 Skilled electricians and technicians understand the critical nature of observing safety protocols, which include securing the work area, wearing the right PPE, and employing the correct tools and technology.